python/devguide/developers.rst

 Permissions History
 -------------------

+- Carol Willing was given push privileges on May 24, 2017 by Brett Cannon, on his own recommendation.

 - Mariatta Wijaya was given push privileges on January 27, 2017 by Brett Cannon, on the recommendation of Raymond Hettinger.